wso2/docs-is/en/includes/guides/branding/add-custom-layouts.md

                 └── carbon.super
     ```

+    {% if product_name == "Asgardeo" or (product_name == "WSO2 Identity Server" and is_version != "7.0.0") %}

-    !!! note
+    !!! note "Application-specific layouts"
-        To add application-specific custom layouts, create a folder called `apps` under the organization folder and follow the subsequent steps in the guide.
-Inside the `apps` folder create a folder with the name as the UUID of the application.
+        To add application-specific custom layouts, create a folder called `apps` under the organization folder (carbon.super).
+Within the `apps` folder, create a folder for each application and name it with the UUID of the application.

         The structure will look as follows.